Paul Goldsmith (racing driver): World Drivers' Championship career

 The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
 Drivers competing at Indianapolis during those years were credited with World Drivers' Championship participation, and were eligible to score WDC points alongside those which they may have scored towards the AAA/USAC National Championship.

 Goldsmith participated in three World Drivers' Championship races at Indianapolis.
 He finished in the top three once, and scored six World Drivers' Championship points.

 Personal life

-During his racing career Goldsmith became one of the first drivers to become a pilot, often flying to and from races.
+During his racing career, Goldsmith became one of the first drivers to become a pilot, often flying to and from races.
 After his retirement from driving, flying primarily a Cessna 421, he transported engines and parts to and from races.

 For several decades following racing, Goldsmith owned a series of ranches and restaurants.

-He remained an active pilot and worker, and was the owner-operator of the Griffith-Merrillville Airport in Griffith, Indiana.
+Goldsmith remained an active pilot and worker, and was the owner-operator of the Griffith-Merrillville Airport in Griffith, Indiana.

 Goldsmith died in Munster, Indiana, on September 6, 2024, at the age of 98.